-Dr. Gould, one of our directors who also serves as our president and chief executive officer, does not receive any additional compensation for his service as a director.
-Dr. Gould is one of our named executive officers and, accordingly, the compensation that we pay to Dr. Gould is discussed above under "-Summary Compensation Table" and "-Narrative to Summary Compensation Table."
+Dr. Gould, one of our directors who served as our president and chief executive officer until March 31, 2021, did not receive any additional compensation for his service as a director while serving as our president and a chief executive officer.
+Dr. Gould is one of our named executive officers for 2020 and, accordingly, the compensation that we paid to Dr. Gould is discussed above under "-Summary Compensation Table" and "-Narrative to Summary Compensation Table."
+Following Dr. Gould's resignation as our president and chief executive, he continues to serve on our board of directors and joined our Science and Technology Committee effective March 31, 2021.
+Mr. Stuart was appointed as our president and chief executive officer and as a member of our board of directors, effective March 31, 2021.
+Mr. Stuart will not receive any additional compensation for his service as a director.